Abhishek-Satyarum/Git_Secret_Prevention/README.md

 3. And lastly `cp hooks/pre-commit .git/hooks/`
 4. After task is completed, its time to commit.
 Type ` git add .`
 5. Then type ` git commit -m "Done" `
-6. Shows if your file have any secrets in it

 <br>